Julianne2025/Data-Analytics-Portfolio/README.md

 ***Freight Spend Analysis***

-This freight spend data comes from one large consolidated freight invoice for the week of May 21, 2010 for a large battery manufacturing company that later closed.
+This freight spend data comes from one large consolidated freight invoice that contained over 3500 freight invoices for the week of May 21, 2010 for a large battery manufacturing company that later closed.

 The original consolidated freight invoice csv file was downloaded weekly from the website of the freight invoice company that audited the invoices and paid the carriers in 2010.
 At that time, the invoice was loaded into Excel and VBA macros were used to correct GL codes then that data was uploaded into the ERP system.